omunroe-com/navewiki/List-of-languages-that-compile-to-JS.md

 * [TeJaS](http://www.jswebtools.org/) from Brown PLT.
 Types for JavaScript (itself).
 * [asm.js](http://asmjs.org/) – subset of JavaScript that can be used as a low-level, efficient target language for compilers.
 Now included in Firefox.
 * [JavaScript++](http://www.jspplang.org/) JavaScript superset with classes, type checking, among other features
-* [MileScript](http://milescript.org/) [commercial] A strongly-typed language similar to C# and Java, but which compiles to JS. free for non-profit, educational use.
 * [Mascara](http://www.mascaraengine.com/) [commercial] Enhances JavaScript with powerful features like classes, namespaces and type-checking.
 * [Roy](http://roy.brianmckenna.org/) tries to meld JavaScript semantics with some features common in static functional languages
 * [Elm](http://elm-lang.org/) type-safe functional language that compiles to HTML, CSS, and JavaScript.